acdalal/blog-stuff/2018/01/ethical-engine/lab.md

 Content warning: you will be making imaginary life-or-death choices in this lab.

 One of the most disruptive technologies currently under development is the self-driving car.
-[Tesla just announced their electric trucks](https://www.theverge.com/2017/11/16/16667366/tesla-semi-truck-announced-price-release-date-electric-self-driving) - likely to have similar self-driving capabilities as their other vehicles - which raises the question of [what will happen to the 3.5 million truckers in the US](https://www.theguardian.com/technology/2016/jun/17/self-driving-trucks-impact-on-drivers-jobs-us).
+[Tesla announced their electric trucks](https://www.theverge.com/2017/11/16/16667366/tesla-semi-truck-announced-price-release-date-electric-self-driving) - likely to have similar self-driving capabilities as their other vehicles - which raises the question of [what will happen to the 3.5 million truckers in the US](https://www.theguardian.com/technology/2016/jun/17/self-driving-trucks-impact-on-drivers-jobs-us).
 Google's sister company Waymo is [set to launch a commercial driverless taxi service in Phoenix](https://arstechnica.com/cars/2017/10/report-waymo-aiming-to-launch-commercial-driverless-service-this-year/), and Uber has made it their explicit goal to [convert their entire fleet to driverless cars](https://www.washingtonpost.com/business/economy/uber-signs-deal-to-buy-24000-autonomous-vehicles-from-volvo/2017/11/20/d6038f28-ce2a-11e7-81bc-c55a220c8cbe_story.html); as you might imagine, [taxi companies are not happy about this development](http://money.cnn.com/2017/01/10/technology/new-york-self-driving-cars-ridesharing/index.html).
 Most major car manufacturers including Ford and Mercedes-Benz are also working on self-driving cars, with many already including lane guidance and automatic parking in their commercial models.

-*TODO: update article links*

 Much more immediate than the societal impact, however, are ethical problems about how a self-driving car should behave.
 This is reminiscent of the "trolley problem" in philosophy, which [Wikipedia](https://en.wikipedia.org/wiki/Trolley_problem) describes thus: